 After the N4 session has been established, the SMF and UPF may at any time exchange transparent user plane node and Port Management Information Container over a N4 session.

+If the UPF supports packet inspection (clause 6.2.3) and/or operator configurable UPF capability (clause 5.8.2.21), the SMF may activate these functionalities during a N4 Session Establishment procedure if they apply for the PDU Session.